fleximeter/audio_generator/README.md

 `train.py` - Contains functionality for training models.

 `train_hpc.py` - A modified version of `train.py` for running on the University of Iowa Argon high-performance computing system.

-## Other notes
-The `caudiopython` modules are included in this repo because of compatibility issues with building Cython packages on the Argon HPC system at the University of Iowa.